Social epistemology: History of the term

 The consideration of social dimensions of knowledge in relation to philosophy started in 380 B.C.E with Plato’s dialogue: Charmides.
-This dialogue included Socrates' thought on whether a man is capable of examining if another man's claim that he knows something is true or not.
+This dialogue included Socrates' argument about whether anyone is capable of examining if another man's claim that he knows something, is true or not.
 In it he questions the degree of certainty an unprofessional in a field can have towards a person’s claim to be a specialist in that same field.
 Charmides also explored the tendency of the utopian vision of social relations to degenerate into dystopian fantasy.
 As the exploration of a dependence on authoritative figures constitutes a part of the study of social epistemology, it confirms the existence of the ideology in minds long before it was given its label.

 In 1936, Karl Mannheim turned Karl Marx‘s theory of ideology (which interpreted the “social” aspect in epistemology to be of a political or sociological nature) into an analysis of how the human society develops and functions in this respect.
 Particularly, this Marxist analysis prompted Mannheim to write Ideology and Utopia, which investigated the classical sociology of knowledge and the construct of ideology.

-The term “social epistemology” was first coined by the library scientists Margaret Egan and Jesse Shera in the 1950s.
+The term “social epistemology” was first coined by the library scientists Margaret Egan. and Jesse Shera in a Library Quarterly paper at the University of Chicago Graduate Library School in the 1950s.
 The term was used by Robert K. Merton in a 1972 article in the American Journal of Sociology and then by Steven Shapin in 1979.
 However, it was not until the 1980s that the current sense of “social epistemology” began to emerge.